nodebotanist/NEJS-2019/slides/presentation.md

 # WebAssembly Modules in Node.JS

-* Are *precompiled for Node.JS*, so they're portable to *any platform that runs Node.JS*.
+* Are *precompiled binaries*, so they're portable to *any platform that runs Node.JS*.
 * No more recompilation on every download on every architecture.
 * FOR REALS.

+^With Web Assembly modules, you're downloading a precompiled binary ^This means much more portability bc it runs wherever Node runs

 ---

-> "Everyone wants to [deprecate] node-gyp and WebAssembly would allow us to do this" -- Laurie Voss, a few weeks ago
+> "Everyone wants to [deprecate] node-gyp and WebAssembly would [eventually] allow us to do this" -- Laurie Voss, a few weeks ago

----

-# How do we get to this magickal land?

-* WASI (Web Assembly System Interface) is being actively worked on an allows WASM to make system-level calls.
-It's by no means complete yet, but worth keeping an eye on!
-* WASI is helped along by the fact that the Node V8 sandbox is the same sandbox being worked on in a few major browsers.

 ---